blues/sparrow-reference-web-app/README.md

 #### Localtunnel

-`localtunnel` is a simple free tunnel that gives you a consistent domain name, but not as reliable as ngrok, a oneliner:
+`localtunnel` is a simple free tunnel that can be run as follows.
+Replace `acme` with the name of your choice.

 ```sh
 $ npx localtunnel --port 4000 --subdomain acme